davidjosearaujo/dissertation/docs/Questions.md

 ## What components is it made out of?

+# Connecting to 5G

+## What types of devices can connect to 5G?

+## 5GC device vs. N5GC device

-# How does a device connect to a 5G network?
+## How does a device each connect to a 5G network?

-#